-If your school has a nurse, as many do, he or she is going to be under extra stress and pressure during this return to school because of the COVID- 19 pandemic.
+If your school has a nurse, as many do, he or she is going to be under extra stress and pressure during this return to school because of the COVID- 19 pandemics.
 Building a relationship with the school nurse is essential, both for helping to ensure good care for your child and for educating other students on hidradenitis suppurativa disease, should that become necessary.
 So don’t add to the school nurse’s stress, but position yourself as an ally to nurture this important relationship.

 A Few Bonus Tips From IAHSN

-Schedule a pre-visit (either virtually or in person, maintaining social distancing) before school starts with a counselor, teacher or school RN to discuss potential waivers for bringing in over-the- counter products like cleansing cloths, gauze, bandaids, Depends.
+Schedule a pre-visit (either virtually or in-person, maintaining social distancing) before school starts with a counselor, teacher, or school RN to discuss potential waivers for bringing in over-the-counter products like cleansing cloths, gauze, bandaids, Depends.
 This is a great chance to talk about other things your child may need, like extra trips to the restroom to change clothes, clean HS infected area, etc...

 Back-to-school supplies should include hand sanitizer with a moisturizer to help offset the drying effect of alcohol in the sanitizer.
-Chair cushion or pillow if teen will be sitting for a long duration.
+Chair cushion or pillow if the teen will be sitting for a long duration.

 If face masks are required, you may want to use extenders or holders.
 Some extenders are available through companies or handmade with buttons.